Written by our personal injury lawyers in Charlottesville

 According to a November 9, 2010 study, long-term exposure to railroad locomotive diesel fume exhaust increases the chances of lung cancer.
-A person who has years of on-the-job exposure to diesel fumes is placed at a 317% higher risk of lung cancer.
+A person who has years of on-the-job exposure to diesel fumes, such as at the Buckingham Branch Railroad, is placed at a 317% higher risk of lung cancer.
 The results of this study add to the existing evidence that diesel fume exhaust exposure leads to lung problems such as cancer, COPD and asthma.
 The American Journal of Respiratory and Critical Care Medicine combined eleven previous studies, incorporated such information as to whether or not the subject was a smoker, and found that smokers and non-smokers had an increased chance of lung cancer when exposed to diesel fumes over a long period of time.

 Railroad workers can collect for injuries.
 Callthe law firm of Wilson & Hajek.

 Personal injury lawyers in Charlottesville serving Buckingham Branch Railroad workers in Louisa County, Fluvanna County, Albemarle County, and all of central Virginia.